check GNU Screen

 fi

-This code does three things.
-It detects an SSH session via $SSH_CONNECTION.
-It checks for screen sessions with screen -ls and filters for Attached or Detached.
+This does three things.
+It checks for an SSH session with $SSH_CONNECTION.
+It looks for screen sessions with screen -ls and filters for Attached or Detached.
 It checks tmux with tmux ls only if tmux is installed.
-The checks are quiet on error, so the prompt stays clean if no sessions exist.
-I keep the output short so it reads well over slow SSH links.
+Errors are silenced, so the prompt stays clean if nothing is running.

 If you want a sharper reminder, use counts and thresholds.
 Replace the echo block with a one-liner that only warns when detached sessions exist: